 Team Building Downsides and Risks

 At worst, team building sessions help employees become cynical about their organizations.
-This occurs when the team building events are held outside of the context of the company’s normal way of doing business.
+It occurs when the team building events are held outside of the context of the company’s normal way of doing business.
 If you send people offsite to an event, for example, but all rewards in your company are based on individual goals and efforts, the team building event will have no lasting impact.

 People will lose productive hours complaining about the time and energy invested in the team building or planning activities.

-Unhappiness, management criticism and employees complaining to each other sap energy, productivity and joy from the work day.
+Unhappiness, management criticism and employees complaining to each other sap energy, productivity, and joy from the workday.

 An event that is not followed up with meaningful activities in the workplace should not be held.
-They harm trust, motivation, employee morale and productivity.
+They harm trust, motivation, employee morale, and productivity.
 They don’t solve the problems for which they were scheduled and held.

 You will eventually lose the people you most want to keep – especially if they don’t see your organization getting better as a result of off-site team building and planning sessions.

-If the team building has no follow up, people become jaded about such events as a waste of time and energy.
+If the team building has zero follow up, people become jaded about such events as a waste of time and energy.
 In fact, I don’t lead these events that are just for team building without a business purpose, in addition to, or to build the event around.

 With recent organizational downsizing and cost cutting, people feel as if they are already doing more than one job.
 In this context, team building for team building’s sake has lost popularity.